Image Source: “Ciencia Pa ‘La Gente”. Radioteca.net

 In Puerto Rico, increasing food security is a top goal.
 Puerto Rico was vulnerable to food insecurity prior to COVID-19 and the pandemic has only exacerbated those concerns.
 On the island, locals are creating innovative projects to increase food security and AtmaGo provides a citizen journalism platform for these community leaders to communicate their initiatives.

-I recently presented an AtmaGo Citizen Journalism Workshop to the collective group of women in agricultural sciences, “Women in Ag Science” (WAGS).
+As Atma Connect’s Puerto Rico Program Associate I, Erika Marrerro, recently presented an AtmaGo Citizen Journalism Workshop to the collective group of women in agricultural sciences, “Women in Ag Science” (WAGS).
 WAGS includes women from Puerto Rico, Colombia, China, and Brazil.
 They created the group to create visibility for women in agricultural science and discuss the role science can play in increasing food security.
 The members of the group want women to feel comfortable to join the field of agricultural sciences and help reduce the gender bias that exists within the field.
 To grow their communication skills and educate themselves in the importance of citizen journalism, they contacted Atma Connect to provide additional training and resources.
-“We were looking for ways to improve our writing to reach more general audiences and the AtmaGo workshop was a good fit for our goal,” explains Noelymar González, co-founder of Women in Ag Science and a soil science doctoral student at UC Davis.
+“We were looking for ways to improve our writing to reach more general audiences and the AtmaGo workshop was a good fit for our goal,” explains Noelymar González, co-founder of Women in Ag Science and a soil science doctoral student at UC Davis in California.

 During their Citizen Journalism Training, I demonstrated how to use citizen journalism to communicate the power of science to others in their communities.
 Among the topics of discussion, we stressed the importance of research and science in the development of society and how Citizen Journalism can inform and inspire communities.
 “I think we would have a better informed population if more people mastered the skill of citizen journalism,” says Noelymar.

-During the workshop with the women in WAGS, we discussed how academic scientists can practice their creativity and use easy-to-understand and engaging outreach strategies, such as AtmaGo, to reach those hard-to-reach people and have a positive impact on their lives.
+During the workshop, we discussed how academic scientists can practice their creativity and use easy-to-understand and engaging outreach strategies, such as AtmaGo, to reach those hard-to-reach people and have a positive impact on their lives.
 “The experience was helpful and the practice exercises were a lot of fun!” – Noelymar González, co-founder of Women in Ag Science.

 Visit Women in Ag Science and learn about their work: https://www.womeninagscience.org/